GaloisInc/cryptol-specs/Primitive/Asymmetric/Signature/SphincsPlus.cry.md

 Instead of destructive updates, we must construct a whole new record and give it a new name.

+We treat the the WOTS+ address structures (**ADRS**) as flat byte strings, and define explicit member functions for them in Section 2.7.3.

 ### 2.7 Hash Function Families

 See Section 7 for the definition of specific *tweakable* hash functions,